Shante Carver: Dallas Cowboys

-Looking for a successor to replace Charles Haley and Tony Tolbert in the 1994 NFL Draft, the Dallas Cowboys tried to trade up to acquire Willie McGinest.
+Looking for a successor to replace Charles Haley and Tony Tolbert in the 1994 NFL draft, the Dallas Cowboys tried to trade up to acquire Willie McGinest.
 After being unable to make the transaction, they traded their first (#28-William Floyd) and second-round (#62-Tyronne Drakeford) selections to the San Francisco 49ers, in exchange for a first (#23) and a seventh round (#217-Rob Holmberg) draft choice, in order to move up and take Carver in the first round.

 As a rookie, he played in 10 games because of injuries, finishing with 5 tackles (one for loss).
 He also made news after suffering an automobile accident, abandoning his truck and reporting it as stolen.

 In 1995, he did not have a good regular season, making 21 tackles (one for loss), 2.5 sacks, 3 quarterback pressures and one pass defensed.
 While Haley was injured, he started the season finale and 2 playoff games.
 He also contributed as a backup in Super Bowl XXX, with a then career-high 5 tackles.

 In 1996, the Cowboys drafted Kavika Pittman to have a replacement ready in case his lack of production continued.
 Carver was suspended six games for repeated violations of the league's anti-drug policy.
 He started the final 7 games of the regular season and both playoff contests in place of an injured Haley, while registering 33 tackles (one for loss), 3 sacks, 8 quarterback pressures, one pass defensed and one forced fumble.

 In 1997, he finished with 47 tackles (ninth on the team) 6 sacks (led the team), 9 quarterback pressures (second on the team), 3 tackles for loss and 3 passes defensed.
 The Cowboys did not re-sign him at the end of the season, finishing his career with 26 starts in four seasons, 11.5 sacks and 2 forced fumbles.

 B.C.
-Lions (CFL)
+Lions

 On May 26, 2000, he signed with the B.C.
 Lions of the Canadian Football League.
 He was released on June 29.

-Memphis Maniax (XFL)
+Memphis Maniax

 In 2001, he was selected by the Memphis Maniax in the 23rd round (179th overall) of the XFL Draft, for the league's lone season.
 After recording 32 tackles 4 sacks and 1 interception, he was recognized as one of the best defensive players and was named to the All-XFL team.
 He also is remembered for delivering a particularly spectacular sack on Orlando Rage quarterback Jeff Brohm.

-Dallas Desperados (AFL)
+Dallas Desperados

 On November 26, 2001, Carver signed with the Dallas Desperados who were owned by Jerry Jones (who also owned the Dallas Cowboys), after the XFL folded.
 He earned AFL All-Rookie honors after registering 16 tackles, 2.5 sacks and 2 interceptions.
 He played for the team three years, retiring at the end of the 2004 season.